kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

 with more being loaded in batches as the user scrolls up through the channel.

 A channel should contain a search area so a user can search the channel for given text.

+### Websocket Connections
+The client must handle dealing with a connection closing, possibly making a new connection when the user begins using the page again.
+While in active use, maybe the client should send a "heartbeat" or a ping to keep the connection alive.
+Might be worth seeing how other chat applications handle this problem.

 ### Rendering a Message
 Text within a message may contain tags, emojis, code blocks, etc. which need special rendering when displaying a message.